Winter Gear List

-As winter shooting is upon us I thought I’d make this post public as a guide to equipment I suggest for some of my different photo tours and lessons.
-Here is a brief list of winter camera gear and clothing suggestions and other items you should consider bringing on any of the colder climate tours or workshops.
+As winter shooting is upon us I thought I’d make this post public as a guide to equipment I suggest for some of my different photo tours especially my Winter in Yellowstone Photo Tours.
+Here is a brief winter photography gear list along with clothing suggestions and other items you should consider bringing on colder climate tours or when shooting in general.

 PLEASE keep in mind that this is a generic gear list which pertains to a few different photography tours including Yellowstone and Iceland.
 Not all equipment on the list might be necessary or helpful for all tours.

-- DSLR or SLR camera (1 back-up body is highly recommended)
+- DSLR or Mirrorless camera (1 back-up body is highly recommended)

-- 3rd lens, especially for trips with wildlife.
+- Additional lens, especially for trips with wildlife.
 A telephoto with at least a 400mm range.
-Yellowstone tour a 400, 600 or even 800mm will be great.
+For the Yellowstone tour a 400, 600 or even 800mm will be great.
+Make sure your tripod will support the weight.

 - (TIP) If you are going to rent a long lens and it has a foot on it to mount to your tripod be sure you have a mounting plate for it as well to be able to attach it to your ballhead.

-- Shutter release cable (or remote) If remote get one that uses radio waves to trigger.
+- Shutter release cable (or remote).
+If purchasing a remote get one that uses radio waves to trigger.

-- Sturdy tripod and ball head.
+- Sturdy tripod and ballhead.
 Really Right Stuff makes great gear.
 Consider the BH40 or BH55 ballheads.
+I know it’s extra weight to pack but don’t skimp when purchasing a good tripod and ball head.

 - Microfiber lens cloth.
 I actually cut up small pieces of old cotton flannel shirts to clean my lens of water drops or fog.